traefik/traefik/docs/content/middlewares/http/compress.md

 `encodings` specifies a list of the allowed compression encodings.
 Valid entries are `zstd` (Zstandard), `br`(Brotli), and `gzip` (Gzip).

 The order of the list also sets the priority.
 The top entry has the highest priority.
+When provided empty, the applied list of allowed compression encodings is the default one.

 ```yaml tab="Docker & Swarm"
 labels: